trycompass/compass-ai/README.md

 ## Compass AI

-Compass is an AI-powered government services navigator designed to provide personalized guidance and support for navigating complex government processes.
+Compass is an AI-powered community services navigator designed to provide personalized guidance and support for navigating complex community services.

-Compass also has the ability to run web searches to find you government resources in real-time.
-This feature allows her to provide up-to-date information on government services, programs, and resources.
+Compass also has the ability to run web searches to find you community resources in real-time.
+This feature allows it to provide up-to-date information on community services, programs, and resources.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).